2025 EARLY BIRD SALE NOW ON!

 3hrs

-This morning, enjoy another short hike amongst the pristine beauty of Tanjung Datu, walking along picturesque bays and white sandy beaches – eyes open for pig-tailed macaques and Bornean bearded pigs.
+This morning, rise before breakfast to enjoy another short hike amongst the pristine beauty of Tanjung Datu, walking along picturesque bays and white sandy beaches – eyes open for pig-tailed macaques and Bornean bearded pigs.
+After breakfast, there's time to chill by the beach before taking a short boat transfer out of the national park.
 Grab lunch in a fishing village, then transfer by road (3 hours) to a secluded eco-lodge nestled in the lush foliage of the Damai Peninsula, dominated by the rainforest-clad slopes of Mount Santubong.
 Enjoy some well-earned downtime at the resort's beach and catch a beautiful sunset.
 Tonight, lay back in your cabin and listen to the rainforest come alive with the sounds of insects and frogs.

 Day 9